Grade Reporting Schedules can now be found on the Academic Calendar.

 According to the Higher Education Act of 1965 (HEA), as amended by regulatory authority, institutions that accept federal financial aid are required to monitor the student’s completion of the courses funded by one of the Title IV programs.
 Institutions must report withdrawals and failures, and in some cases, refund the awarded financial aid.
 If the aid is refunded, a student may incur a balance on his/her tuition account.
 Institutions that accept federal aid are subject to annual audits and program reviews by the US Department of Education to ensure compliance.

 Federal regulations require that institutions have a system for identifying students that registered for, but failed to begin attendance in any or all classes.
 Institutions are responsible for any aid disbursed to these students.
 For students that cease attending classes, institutions are required to determine the date of last attendance for calculating the correct percentage of aid awarded based on the payment period completed prior to the last attendance date.
-Further, if there is no grading system that differentiates between an earned ‘F’ and an ‘F’ assigned for non-attendance, then the student is considered to have never attended or withdrawn for auditing purposes.

 1) Student Returns Prior to the Last Day to Drop with a “W”